AliceAlicek2304/fcj-workshop/content/5-Workshop/5.2-Prerequiste/3-Create-db-sg/_index.md

    - Select **MySQL/Aurora** from the Type dropdown (automatically sets port 3306)
    - For **Source**, select the security group ID of your EC2 instances that need to connect to the database

-   **ðŸ”’ Security Note**: Specifying the EC2 security group as the source rather than an IP range ensures only instances with that security group can connect to your database, enhancing security.
+   **🔒 Security Note**: Specifying the EC2 security group as the source rather than an IP range ensures only instances with that security group can connect to your database, enhancing security.

 ![Configure Inbound Rules](/images/2/0002.png?featherlight=false&width=90pc)